jdevries3133/nvim_config/PLUGINS.md

 under the hood by VS Code, so it works... well, I wouldn't say great, but exactly as good as VS Code!

-## `neovim/nvim-lspconfig`

-This plugin provides a lot of the boilerplate that would be needed to get various language support servers to work.
-You will see it used in `./lua/lsp_conf.lua` to bootstrap many language support servers.

 ## `nvim-lua/plenary.nvim`

 This provides a lua library for asynchronous coroutines.
 It's a dependency of